Inside the Bunge Grain Elevator, Part 1

 Bunge Grain Elevator, Minneapolis, MN.
 Only the section outlined in red remains today (July 2010)

-Only the section outlined in red remains today (July 2010).
+As of July 2010, only the section outlined in red remains today (July 2010).
 The large silos and north wing of silos were torn down in 2007, the garage area facing the train tracks was torn down within the last 6 months.

 Stairs in the Bunge Grain Elevator - Minneapolis, MN.